-Insect bites are puncture wounds or lacerations made by insects.
+Insect bites can cause small lacerations, swelling, and skin discoloration.
 An insect may bite in self-defense or when looking to feed.

-In this article, we look at the types of insect that bite, how people react, and how to manage a bite.
+In this article, we look at the types of insects that bite, how people react, and how to manage a bite.

 In the northern United States and Canada, biting insects include: